-x.x.x.x is the IP address that you want to assign the access
+x.x.x.x is the IPv4 address that you want to assign the access point.
+For help with IPv6 addressing, see "IP yy-yy-yy-yy-yy is the MAC address of the access point.

-point

-yy-yy-yy-yy-yy is the MAC address of the access point.
 This MAC address is printed on a label that is on the bottom of the access point.